resteasy/resteasy.github.io/_posts/2020-10-09-run-restful-service-with-bootablejar.md

 ```
 ### Conclusion

 wildfly-jar-plugin is the another good tool WildFly team created after galleon layer.
 With this tool, create the bootable jar file with small size for the old JakartaEE or JEE application is much easier.
-If you want to evolve your old JaxRS application to MicroService or cloud, please add this plugin to your current maven or gradle project and give it a tree.
+If you want to evolve your old JaxRS application to MicroService or move to the cloud or container, please add this plugin to your current maven or gradle project and give it a try.

 ### Resources